 Cities at Dawn is run by photographer Anthony Epes and his wife Diana Bird.
 Anthony and Diana have spent the last two years travelling to some of the world’s most beautiful cities (with their kids in toe) always seeking the beauty, peace and mesmerising qualities of dawn.

 Anthony Epes is a photographer from California who has been based in London since being commissioned for his first book London at Dawn.
-The book was a collaboration with John Bird, founder of The Big Issue, who had come up with the idea whilst sleeping rough in the streets of London in the 60’s (see Anthony and John being interviewed on the BBC about the book).
+The book was a collaboration with John Bird, founder of The Big Issue, who had come up with the idea whilst sleeping rough in the streets of London in the 60’s.
 Anthony’s second book of the series Paris at Dawn was published in October 2013, along with an updated version of London at Dawn.
 Anthony is currently shooting other cities at dawn including Venice, Istanbul and Havana.

 Anthony has been a judge on The Environmental Photographer of the Year Awards and the Photo Editor on the Big Issue in the USA.
 His recent projects include the aforementioned Arboreal Dreams, The Belly Project and Deserts and Forests shot in his native California.
 Anthony’s work has been featured in French Photo magazine, BBC, The Guardian, Evening Standard, Amateur Photographer, Digital Photographer, The Big Issue, The Telegraph, Time Out and many other international and national publications.